prryplatypus/ergate/docs/docs/basics/manual-step-ordering.md

 2. `step_default2`
 4. `step_4`

-Note that the length of the workflows can vary.
+Note that the length of the workflows can vary when utilising rhese exceptions.

 ## Errata
 * Because of how the `percent_completed` and `total_steps` values are calculated, utilising manual step ordering with the related exceptions can cause the percentage and total step calculations to be inaccurate.
-It is recommended when utilising this feature to define the `paths` each step may follow, to allow Ergate to better calculate and predict values for `percent_completed` and `total_steps`.
+It is recommended when utilising this feature to define the `paths` each step may follow in the `step()` decorator, to allow Ergate to better calculate and predict values for `percent_completed` and `total_steps`.
 Although they will still not always be fully accurate, they will be progressive (never reducing back to a lower count of steps completed) and grow in accuracy as the workflow progresses.

+* _Nota bene_: it is currently not permitted to use `GoToStep` to go to a previous step in the workflow.
+There is no technical reason behind this limitation, and it may be added in a future release.